Joey Votto Player Props: Reds vs. Diamondbacks

-Joey Votto -- batting .188 with three doubles, three home runs, six walks and nine RBI in his past 10 games -- will be in action for the Cincinnati Reds against the Arizona Diamondbacks, with Tommy Henry on the mound, on July 21 at 7:10 PM ET.
+Joey Votto (.375 slugging percentage in his past 10 games, including two home runs) will be in action for the Cincinnati Reds versus the Arizona Diamondbacks July 22 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Giants.
+In his most recent game he had a hitless performance (0-for-4) against the Diamondbacks.

 Joey Votto Game Info & Props vs. the Diamondbacks